JamFfm/PHMeasure/README.md

     MOSI = 19
     CS   = 26
     mcp = Adafruit_MCP3008.MCP3008(clk=CLK, cs=CS, miso=MISO, mosi=MOSI)

+- I recommend software SPI as it's easier to setup and more flexible.

 ## Hardware SPI

 To use hardware SPI first make sure you've enabled SPI using the raspi-config tool.
 Be sure to answer yes to both enabling the SPI interface and loading the SPI kernel module, then reboot the Pi.
 Check you can see a /dev/spidev0.0 and /dev/spidev0.1 device when you run the ls -l /dev/spi* command before continuing.